Arthur Fry: Success

 It took a few years for the concept to come to fruition, due to both technical problems with production and management's doubts about the product's saleability.
 Post-it Notes were released to the national market in 1980.
 In 1981, 3M named Post-it Notes its Outstanding New Product.
 In 1980 and 1981, the Post-it Note team received 3M's Golden Step Award, given to teams who create major new products that are significantly profitable.
 3M named Fry a corporate researcher in 1986.
 He is also a member of 3M's Carlton Society and Circle of Technical Excellence.

 Fry currently resides in Saint Paul, Minnesota.
 He was mentioned in the 1997 film Romy and Michele's High School Reunion as the true inventor of Post-its.

 In 2003 the Post-it Note played a central role in a new play titled Inside a Bigger Box that premiered in New York at the 78th Street Theatre Lab (written by Trish Harnetiaux and directed by Jude Domski).
 In conjunction with the show Harnetiaux, Domski and the artist non-profit NurtureART curated an International Post-it Note Art exhibit and a panel discussion took place with various artists.
-Post-it Note inventor Arthur Fry participated in the panel which was curated by current MOMA head of design Paola Anton.
+Post-it Note inventor Arthur Fry participated in the panel which was curated by Museum of Modern Art (MoMA) head of design Paola Antonelli.

 During the summer of 2004, Fry acted as a judge for eCybermission, an Army-sponsored Math and Science competition.

 In 2008 Post-it helped sponsor a drama series in Taiwan, Fated to Love You, a romantic comedy about a hard-working young woman who would complete any task left to her on a Post-it.
 The drama constantly features Post-it Notes in the storyline, and in episode 9 the lead male character cited Art Fry as the creator of Post-it Notes as well as the success the product had for 3M.

 In 2010, Art Fry was inducted into the National Inventors Hall of Fame.

+In 2025, the Post-it Note was included in Pirouette: Turning Points in Design, an exhibition at the MoMA featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 Competing claims

 Inventor Alan Amron claimed to have disclosed the technology used in the Post-it Note to 3M in 1974.
 His 1997 suit against 3M was settled and 3M paid Amron.
 As part of the settlement, Amron undertook not to make future claims against the company except if ever a breach of the settlement agreement should occur.
-However, in 2016, he launched a further suit against 3M, asserting that 3M were wrongly claiming to be the inventors, and seeking $400 million in damages.
-At a preliminary hearing, a federal judge ordered the parties to undergo mediation.
+In 2016, he launched a further suit against 3M, asserting that 3M were wrongly claiming to be the inventors, and seeking $400 million in damages.
+In September 2016, the case was dismissed.